Komprise Replications

 Diving into high-fidelity

-Although I would normally begin with lower fidelity wireframes, I recognized that I needed to start with high fidelity designs and accurate mock data.
+I would normally begin with lower fidelity wireframes, but here I recognized that I needed to start with high fidelity designs and accurate mock data.
 This was to get an instant, actionable feedback from my product team and get accurate technical feedback from our FE and BE teams on what would be feasible to build within our limited timeframe.
+Using existing design system components, I tried to keep in mind:

 Integrating feedback

-After presenting these initial designs to stakeholders, I received feedback that the table was overwhelming and appeared to have superfluous information.
-The consensus was that it was difficult to pinpoint useful metrics within the table and understand which tasks had successful backup copies.
+After presenting these initial designs to stakeholders, I received feedback that users had difficulty pinpointing useful metrics and understanding which tasks had successful backup copies.

 Updates

-I noticed that we could reduce the amount of text in the table by including insights that told users directly what they wanted to know, vs task metrics, which largely left users to connect their own dots.
+I revisited the new screen, aiming to reduce the amount of text in the table by including insights that told users directly what they wanted to know instead of leaving users to connect their own dots.

 Outcomes